The Wedding Corsage

 Corsages can be bought from various florists and online shops.
 It is wise to find a good florist in time to create the corsages for you.
 This way, you avoid the risk of not being able to deliver on your wedding day.
-Also inquire whether this florist makes corsages from the flowers you have in mind.
+Also inquire if this florist makes corsages from the flowers which you have in mind.

 Price of a corsage